Is Casa Milà Worth It in 2026? Honest Review + Tips

 - Focus on the architectural innovation: The exhibitions in the attic is where you’ll learn about Gaudí’s unique architectural methods, so take your time to read and understand the information provided.
 This will give you a deeper appreciation for his work and make your visit more meaningful.

-- Consider the night experience: If you’re looking for things to do at night in Barcelona, definitely consider the night visit at Casa Milà.
+- Consider the Casa Milà night experience: If you’re looking for things to do at night in Barcelona, definitely consider visiting Casa Milà at night.
 It includes a guided tour, glass of cava, and really cool audiovisual show on the rooftop.

 Visiting Casa Milà: FAQs

-Here are the answers to some of the most frequently asked questions about visiting Casa Milà:
+Here are the answers to some of the most frequently asked questions about visiting Casa Milà Barcelona:

 What makes Casa Milà special?